Tanvi1505/fraud-loss-prevention-engine/README.md

 - I used a random stratified train/test split, not time-based.
 In production you'd always split by time so you're not accidentally training on future data.
 - The dollar figures are per test window (2 days of transactions in the dataset), not annualized.
-- The 99.96% false-positive reduction against the rules baseline sounds dramatic, but it's a genuine finding about how bad single-variable rules are when you push them to high recall — not something I'm inflating.
+- The 99.96% false-positive reduction against the rules baseline sounds dramatic, but it's a genuine finding about how bad single-variable rules are when you push them to high recall, not something I'm inflating.